Espoo: Parks and recreation

-The city's 880-hectare (2,200-acre) Central Park is located directly in the middle of the city, and it consists of natural forests, meadows, cliffs, wetlands as well as recreational routes.
+The city's 880 ha Central Park is located directly in the middle of the city, and it consists of natural forests, meadows, cliffs, wetlands as well as recreational routes.
 Central Park is the second-largest natural area in Espoo, after Nuuksio National Park, located in the northern part of the city.
 The park consists of two separate areas, Central Park I and II, approved by the City Council in 1996 and 2004, respectively.